 It was a little annoying that when it opened in landscape it was the other way round to most games - perhaps having it open to be played rotated in either direction would be good.
 Admittedly I did get over that pretty quickly though lol.

 It did take me quite a few goes to work out what I had to do, but I think that's fine - It's the nature of the game that as soon as you fail you get to try again, so I never felt like I'd lost anything by not knowing what to do, and after about 3-4 deaths I finally realised I needed to use the compress button to land faster.

 My final suggestion would be to overhaul the UI.
 The start screen in this game really doesn't look all that great, and I think it doesn't do the rest of the game credit.

 I liked the game overall though, so thanks for sharing!
 I'll be keeping it installed and look forward to future updates :)

 Wow, this is an ambitious project!
 I really like the stormy feel, which added a bit of tension.
 I played on control point mode, as suggested.
 After about 15 minutes without finding anyone (I know there wasn't anyone else playing online, but I didn't find any AI enemies either) I eventually drowned in a river.
 There was no grass or anything either, which makes me think maybe I played an older version of the game from the one in the video.
-I'd be happy to take another look if there's a newer version around?3 months ago
+I'd be happy to take another look if there's a newer version around?1 year ago

 After my previous review, I went back and played this again on "Default", instead of "Best" quality.
 I think the core idea is cool, and the world it's set it looks great - has a really stormy feel to it.
 Maybe the rain particle system could be hammed up a bit to really lay it on, but it's already cool as it is.